expressots/expresso-site-doc/docs/overview/application.md

 # Application

 The Application Overview provides a comprehensive demonstration of the main components of an ExpressoTS application.
-At the heart of an ExpressoTS application lies the Application class, which serves as the foundation for creating and configuring the server.
+At the heart of an ExpressoTS application lies the Application class.
+It serves as the foundation for creating and configuring the server.
 Additionally, the Application class makes use of the application container from Inversify that loads all the modules, including their respective routes [controllers].
 This ensures a streamlined and efficient process for handling incoming requests and delivering the appropriate responses.

 ![Application Overview](./img/app-overview.png)

-ExpressoTS is a web application framework that provides a simple wrapper around popular HTTP servers like **[Express](https://expressjs.com)**, **[Fastify](https://www.fastify.io/)**, or **[Koa](https://koajs.com/)**.
+ExpressoTS is a web application framework that provides a simple wrapper around popular HTTP servers, including **[Express](https://expressjs.com)**, **[Fastify](https://www.fastify.io/)**, or **[Koa](https://koajs.com/)**.

 :::info
-Currently, ExpressoTS only supports Express, as we tested it thoroughly.
+Currently, only Express has been thoroughly tested by the ExpressoTS team.
 :::

-The architecture of an ExpressoTS application is around of the **[Inversify's](https://inversify.io/)** IoC container, which is used to identify and inject dependencies into class constructors.
+The architecture of an ExpressoTS application is built around the **[Inversify](https://inversify.io/)** IoC container, which is used to identify and inject dependencies into class constructors.
 This approach allows the IoC container to load all the necessary modules, including their respective routes (controllers).
 By using use-cases and providers as needed, routers can handle incoming requests.

-By leveraging the power of Inversify, ExpressoTS provides a custom Dependency Injection system that is scalable and modular, an architecture that helps to decouple components and improve maintainability.
-This allows developers to focus on writing clean and maintainable code.
+By leveraging the power of Inversify, ExpressoTS provides a custom Dependency Injection system that is scalable and modular.
+This creates an architecture that helps to decouple components and improve maintainability, allowing developers to focus on writing clean and maintainable code.

-## Application components breakdown
+## Application Components Breakdown

 | Component    | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                |
 | ------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |